Back up Microsoft OneDrive files

 This article shows you how to back up Microsoft OneDrive folders.
 If you include your OneDrive folder in your backup selection, make your files available offline so they can be backed up.

 Information about products from other manufacturers is intended as a resource to help you get the most out of Code42 products.
-However, our Customer Champions cannot provide direct assistance for these products.
+However, our Technical Support Engineers cannot provide direct assistance for these products.
 For assistance with products not developed by Code42, contact the product's manufacturer.

 Code42 backs up only local files.
-For the Code42 app to back up a file stored in a cloud service, you must also store a local copy on your device.
+For the Code42 agent to back up a file stored in a cloud service, you must also store a local copy on your device.

 - If you have online-only files, they are represented by file stubs in the OneDrive folder.
-The Code42 app does not back up these file stubs.
+The Code42 agent does not back up these file stubs.

 If you are an administrator looking to add cloud service data sources as part of your insider risk detection strategy, see Cloud storage data connections overview.